OPCFoundation/UA-.NETStandard/SampleApplications/Workshop/Reference/README.md

 It is built with the Quickstart application template (OPC Server) and uses the OPC Foundation UA .NET Standard Library SDK.
 Therefore it supports both the opc.tcp and https transports.
 There is a .Net 4.6 based server with UI and a .Net Standard 2.0 console version of the server which runs on any OS supporting [.NET Standard](https://docs.microsoft.com/en-us/dotnet/articles/standard).

 This version of the ReferenceServer has support for JSON and WebSockets with following caveats:
- * The WebSockets channel only suppory Basic256 security policy;
+ * The WebSockets transport only supports the obsolete Basic256 security policy;
  * The implementation requires a CA issued SSL Certificate in the LocalMachine store with the CA in the Trusted Roots;
  * The WebHmi will not work unless that SSL Certificate CA has an online CRL set up and available.